 The LSU Health Shreveport Internal Medicine Division of Cardiology emphasizes excellence in patient care, post-graduate education, and medical research.
 We are dedicated to the prevention, detection, treatment, and understanding of cardiovascular conditions such as coronary heart disease, arrhythmia, heart failure, valvular heart disease and peripheral artery disease.
 We aim to excel in graduate medical education with a curriculum that strengthens the patient/physician relationship, facilitates evidence based clinical practice, cultivates diversity, and fosters professionalism.
-We offer a fully accredited 3 year Cardiovascular Fellowship program, and a one year Interventional Cardiology Fellowship.
+We offer three fully accredited Fellowship programs: A three year Cardiovascular Disease Fellowship, a one year Interventional Cardiology Fellowship and a two year Clinical Cardiac Electrophysiology Fellowship.

 Cardiovascular Disease Fellowship